devbyray/devbyray/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ray
 ===========================================================================================================================

-Lead Frontend Developer, Blogger
+🇳🇱 Tech Lead, Frontend Developer, Blogger
 --------------------------------

 Hello there!
-My name is Ray and I'm a Frontend Developer based in the Netherlands.
-I've been working in this field since 2009 and have a strong passion for all things frontend development, including JavaScript, TypeScript, Angular, CSS, and VueJS.
-If you're interested in reading more about these topics, be sure to check out my blog.
-I'm always happy to engage in meaningful discussions and answer any questions you might have, so don't hesitate to reach out to me on Twitter @DevByRayRay.
+My name is Ray, and I'm a Tech Lead (specializing in Frontend) based in the Netherlands.

+I've worked in this field since 2009 and am passionate about all things front-end development, including JavaScript, TypeScript, Angular, CSS, TypeScript, VueJS, Nuxt.js, and Tailwind CSS.
+To read more about these topics, check out my [blog](http://byrayray.dev).
+I'm always happy to engage in meaningful discussions and answer any questions you might have, so don't hesitate to contact me on Twitter [@DevByRayRay](https://twitter.com/devbyrayray).

 I look forward to connecting with you!

 *   🌍  I'm based in The Netherlands
 *   🖥️  See my portfolio at [blog](http://byrayray.dev)